NaniiiGock/StockMarket-Analysis-and-Prediction/Readme.md

 **User Info Service** provides a business layer for user authentication and retrieval of transaction history.
-This data is stored is Postgres SQL database.
+This data is stored is Postgres SQL database.PostgreSQL is chosen for user authentication because of its robust security features, role-based access control, and encryption.
+Additionally, PostgreSQL’s strong ACID compliance and reliable transaction management ensure the integrity and consistency of sensitive user data.

-#### Matching Engine Service.
+#### Matching Engine Service

 Three instances of this service are started at startup for reliability.
-They receive user orders from **Web UI Service** via Kafka message queue.
+They receive user orders from **Web UI Service** via Kafka message queue, so services can handle high-throughput of orders asynchronically.
 Each service instance is connected to its Redis node, where received orders are saved to.
+Redis is used for its fast in-memory data storage and to provide shared memory among instances, ensuring quick access and updates across the service.
 Then it searches for suit orders, matches them, and sends the created transaction back to **Web UI Service**.

 ## Demonstration & Examples